Rajkokate/Java-145-days-challenge/README.md

 All the promblem solve with dry run. and only remember that all pattern solve with 3 basics rule a.outer loop b. inner loop c. what should print(num,*)

+Day-9
+We will started with array today basic operations on array like addition, substrate array.
+Storage part of an array that how array manage data during live uses of bits.
+Then next part comes in array is bits manipulation.